 Apart from direct contacts of CML LSCs with the BMM, secretion of some soluble factors prepares a proper context for the growth of CML LSCs and confers a number of disadvantages for the growth of the normal compartment.
-It has been reported that enhanced secretion of some chemokines and cytokines such as macrophage inflammatory protein 1 alpha (MIP-1α) , MIP-1β, interleukin- 1 alpha (IL-1α), IL-1β, tumor necrosis factor alpha (TNFα) in the CML BMM, selectively impedes growth of normal HSCs and supports the growth of CML LSCs[15].
-Furthermore, secretion of IL-10, transforming growth factor beta (TGF-β), IL-4 by the BMM or by CML LSCs in an autocrine manner downregulates expression of major histocompatibility complex-Ⅱ (MHC-Ⅱ) and helps CML LSCs to evade from the immune system and subsequent eradication[25].
+It has been reported that enhanced secretion of some chemokines and cytokines, such as macrophage inflammatory protein 1 alpha (MIP-1α) , MIP-1β, interleukin- 1 alpha (IL-1α), IL-1β, and tumor necrosis factor alpha (TNFα) in the CML BMM, selectively impedes growth of normal HSCs and supports the growth of CML LSCs[15].
+Furthermore, secretion of IL-10, transforming growth factor beta (TGF-β), and IL-4 by the BMM or by CML LSCs in an autocrine manner downregulates expression of major histocompatibility complex-Ⅱ (MHC-II) and helps CML LSCs to evade from the immune system and subsequent eradication[25].

-A study reported that the higher expression of bone morphogenetic protein receptor type 1b in TKI resistant CML LSCs is activated by bone morphogenetic protein 4 via paracrine and autocrine loops and triggers upregulation of twist family BHLH transcription factor 1 which promotes TKI resistance[26,27].
+A study reported that the higher expression of bone morphogenetic protein receptor type 1b in TKI resistant CML LSCs is activated by bone morphogenetic protein 4 via paracrine and autocrine loops and triggers upregulation of twist family BHLH transcription factor 1, which promotes TKI resistance[26,27].
 Moreover, paracrine secretion of fibroblast growth factor 2 (FGF2) by mesenchymal stromal cells can provoke imatinib-resistance in CML patients[28].
-Direct contact of CML cells with mesenchymal stromal cells stimulates secretion of placental growth factor, which in turn increases proliferation and metabolism of leukemic cells and also promotes angiogenesis within the BMM[29].
+Direct contact of CML cells with mesenchymal stromal cells stimulates secretion of placental growth factor, which in turn increases proliferation and metabolism of leukemic cells and promotes angiogenesis within the BMM[29].

 Another secretory factor that reinforces quiescence and resistance of CML LSCs is germane to miR-126. miR-126 is considered to be the regulator of dormancy of CML LSCs as well as of normal HSCs[30].
 P210BCRABL1 kinase activity induces phosphorylation of Sprouty-related, EVH1 domain-containing protein 1, which causes reduction of mature miR-126 in CML LSCs.
 This depletion should be compensated by an external resource to keep up stemness features[30].
 In the BMM, endosteal Sca-1+ endothelial cells are the credible alternative by providing a high amount of miR-126 possibly through extracellular vesicles[30].
 Considering this, constraining the activity of miR-126 sensitizes LSCs to TKI and may expedite their removal[30].

 Another experiment highlighted the role of the hypoxic BMM in favor of p210BCRABL1 independent mechanisms in the survival of CML LSCs.
 In this milieu, a specific selection of LSC population occurs following the suppression of mature cells and stimulates TKI resistance.
 Sensitivity of leukemic cells to TKI is rescued by enhanced protein levels of BCRABL1 when LSCs migrate to normoxic condition[31,32].
 As HSCs reside in the hypoxic endosteal niche, enhancement of low oxygen area in the bone marrow of leukemia patients coincides with resistance and presence of minimal residual disease[33,34].
-Furthermore, it was demonstrated that hypoxia stabilizes hypoxia-inducible factor1 (HIF1), a transcription factor with vital role in regulating proliferation, maintenance, and survival of CML LSCs[15].
-Our knowledge about the interactions of CML LSC with the putative BMM is limited and much remain to be elucidated.
+Furthermore, it was demonstrated that hypoxia stabilizes hypoxia-inducible factor1 (HIF1), a transcription factor with a vital role in regulating proliferation, maintenance, and survival of CML LSCs[15].
+Our knowledge about the interactions of CML LSC with the putative BMM is limited and much remains to be elucidated.
 Interaction of CML LSCs with their environment through different molecules is described in Table 1 and Figure 2.

 AML LSCs AND BONE MARROW MICROENVIRONMENT